Hydrodynamic instabilities and collective dynamics in activity-balanced pusher-puller mixtures: Introduction

 \section{Introduction}

 Active suspensions of swimming microorganisms, such as bacteria or algae, can exhibit fascinating collective behaviors that feature large-scale coherent structures, enhanced mixing, ordering transition, and anomalous diffusion \cite{ramaswamy10,Shelley2016}.
-To uncover the multiscale origins of the collective dynamics, people have constructed micro-mechanical models that can capture the distinctive swimming mechanisms for various microswimmers.
-Figure 1(a) sketches the so-called ``pusher'' and ``puller'' particles to characterize a class of microswimmers that generate thrust at the rear (e.g., {\it E. Coli}) and at the front (e.g., {\it Chlamydomonas}) of the body \cite{Ishikawa06}, which respectively exert extensile and contractile dipolar extra stresses on the surrounding fluid.
-So far, our physical understanding of active suspensions has been largely limited to the idealized situation of a single particle species (e.g., pure pushers or pullers).
-For example, it is well understood that the many-body interactions between pushers may induce hydrodynamic instabilities, leading to large-scale active flows \cite{saintillan08a}.
-In real-world ecosystems, however, multiple species of microorganisms may coexist with competition and coordination due to biological, chemical, and social mechanisms; these mixtures often utilize collective motions to achieve efficient locomotion or spreading \cite{BenJacob16}.
+In the limit of vanishing Reynolds numbers, self-driven or swimming micro-particles effectively exert stresses upon the ambient liquid, which act as a coupling medium for the generation of large-scale collective dynamics.
+To uncover the multiscale origins of these unstable dynamics, researchers have constructed micro-mechanical models that can capture the distinctive swimming mechanisms for various microswimmers.
+Figure 1(a) sketches the so-called ``pusher'' and ``puller'' particles to characterize a class of microswimmers that respectively generate thrust at the rear (e.g., {\it E. Coli}) and at the front (e.g., {\it Chlamydomonas}) of the body \cite{Ishikawa06}.
+The swimming motions of such rodlike particles can produce dipolar extra stresses, the strength of which can be either negative (i.e., extensile) in the case of pushers or positive (i.e., contractile) in the case of pullers.
+The magnitude of these extra stresses scales as $\mu u_c \ell^2$ where $\mu$ is a fluid viscosity, $u_c$ is a certain characteristic swimming speed, and $\ell$ is the rod length \cite{saintillan08a}.